Maryland School for The Blind job in Baltimore, MD

 Job Description

-University Police Services, Southern Command invites applications for University Police Officer II (PO2), [R0145468] (multiple positions open).
+University Police Department, Southern Command invites applications for University Police Officer II (Part-Time), multiple positions open.
 We appreciate your interest in employment at our growing division.

 ROLE of the POSITION

-University Police Services is conducting a continuous recruitment for current and future openings for University Police Officer 2.
+University Police Department is conducting a continuous recruitment for current and future openings for University Police Officer 2 (Part-Time).
 The following law enforcement credentials are categorized as a University Police Officer 2:

 DEPARTMENT INFORMATION

-The department is a full-service police department comprising patrol operations, administration, police dispatch and a detective division.
+The Department is a full-service police department comprised of patrol operations, administration, police dispatch and a detective division.
 Services include a canine program, walking and bicycle patrols, and a pro-active, selective traffic enforcement program and takes a leadership role in preparing the University to respond to large-scale crises and events.
-The department consists of 80 employees (42 full-time sworn officers, 10 sworn part-time, 8 non-sworn part-time, 24 students, and 20 full & part-time civilian support staff).
 The patrol area for Police Services encompasses all Nevada System of Higher Education facilities in the Las Vegas Metropolitan area.
 For more information, please visit: ****************************

 TESTING NOTICE